mooskim/jira-confluence-mcp/README.md

             maxResults (int): The maximum number of issues returned. startAt (int): The index of the first returned issue. total (int): The total number of results matching the JQL query.

+### update_issue_jira

+    When to use:
+        Use this function to update the fields of a Jira issue.

+    Args:
+        issue_id_or_key (str): The id or key of the Jira issue to update. fields (dict[str, Any]): A dictionary containing the fields to update in the issue.

+    Returns:
+        int: The HTTP status code of the update operation.